 Provide Targeted Member Education

-With the wide-ranging benefits of electric transportation, each member has unique motivations for purchasing an EV or installing a charging station.
-Create strategies to reach out to specific member groups and assist them with their EV plans.
+With the wide-ranging benefits of electric transportation, different member groups may have specific motivations for purchasing an EV or installing a charging station.
+Create strategies to reach out to particular groups and assist them with their EV plans.
 For example, you can connect with workplaces, tourist destinations or shopping centers and talk with them about installing charging stations.